-Item Action Description Edit [Edit] Edit the current object Trace [Trace] Executes the current line under the control of the Tracer Execute [Execute] Executes the current line Copy Object [ObjCopy] Copies the contents of the current object to the clipboard Paste Object [ObjPaste] Pastes the contents of the clipboard into the current object, replacing its previous value Print Object [ObjPrint] Prints the current object Clear Stops [ClearTSM] Clears all □STOP, □MONITOR and □TRACE settings Interrupt [Interrupt] Generates a weak interrupt Reset [Reset] Performs)RESET
+Item Action Description Edit [Edit] Edit the current object Trace [Trace] Executes the current line under Tracer Executes the current line under the control of the Tracer Execute [Execute] Executes the current line Copy Object [ObjCopy] Copies the contents of the current object to the clipboard Paste Object [ObjPaste] Pastes the contents of the clipboard into the current object, replacing its previous value Print Object [ObjPrint] Prints the current object.
+Note that if the object is being edited, the version of the object displayed in the edit window is printed.
+Clear Stops [ClearTSM] States and Botton, British and British Interrupt [Interrupt] Generates a weak interrupt Generates a weak interrupt Reset [Reset] Performs )RESET Performs )RESET